This book is about environmental defenders and the violence they face while seeking to protect their land and the environment.

 Peter Bille Larsen and Yves Lador

-Mary Menton is a Research Fellow in Environmental Justice at the University of Sussex, UK.
+Mary Menton is a Research Fellow in Environmental Justice with the Sussex Sustainability Research Programme at the University of Sussex, UK.
 She is a part of the core-team of Not1More, a collective that works to support at-risk environmental defenders.

-Philippe Le Billon is a Professor in the Department of Geography and the School of Public Policy and Global Affairs at the University of British Columbia, Canada.
-He is the author of multiple books, including Fuelling War: Natural Resources and Armed Conflicts (Routledge, 2013) and has worked with the French Ministry of Foreign Affairs, the UN Department of Peacekeeping Operations, EU humanitarian programs and environmental investigation organizations.
+Philippe Le Billon is Professor in the Department of Geography and the School of Public Policy and Global Affairs at the University of British Columbia, Canada.
+He is the author of multiple publications, including Fuelling War: Natural Resources and Armed Conflicts (Routledge, 2013), and collaborates with human rights and environmental investigation organizations.

 "This is an important collection of carefully selected research on nature and dynamics of violence over conservation and development projects in different parts of the world.
 Highly recommended for all scholars and students of the social movements in general and environmental protests in particular." — Ashok Swain, Professor of Peace and Conflict Research, Uppsala University, Sweden